micleners/gatsby-contentful/README.md

 export default IndexPage
 ```

-Create a file in the `pages` directory names `index.css` - we'll come back to use this later.'
+Create a file in the `pages` directory named `index.css` - we'll come back to use this later.

 Change the name of `page-2.js` to `blogposts.js`.
 After loading out blogs from Contentful we'll come back to list all our posts here.